What Are Legacy Applications? Types, Challenges, and Solutions

 • Data silos.
 A data silo is a repository that cannot be integrated or shared between business units.
 Many legacy software systems are incompatible with modern software, which means that data saved on an older system within a corporation cannot be shared with other departments that use newer technology.

 • Technical support and security vulnerabilities.
 Legacy systems receive no technical assistance or upgrades from their developers and must rely on outdated security mechanisms or patches to avoid intrusions.
 This exposes them to data breaches.
+According to PKWARE, in a breach in March 2025, the personal information of over 3 million applicants to NYU was exposed due to the potential exploitation of a legacy system.

 Legacy application modernization is the process of transforming programs developed with outdated software into new apps using cutting-edge technology.
 Legacy application modernization approaches like application programming interface (API) generation bridge the gap between legacy and modern systems and enhance the value of existing systems.